Abruz-plotz/Customer_analysis_SQL/README.md

 #### Output
 ![Result](https://raw.githubusercontent.com/Abruz-plotz/Customer_analysis_SQL/main/Scrnshts/Ans_5.png)

-*****Observations:- Out of 4680 active customers, 1956 users use debit card which makes it 41.79% of total payment methods.
+*****Observation:- Out of 4680 active customers, 1956 users use debit card which makes it 41.79% of total payment methods.
 Hence, it is the most preffered payment method.*****

 <br><br><br>
 **F6) Analysis No.6 🟧🟧 :-** Total order amount hike for all customers who are single and prefer mobile phones for ordering.